The world's largest website

 confusion.

-Too many weld shops provide their welders with undersize or oversized MIG contact tips or gun nozzles, this is simply another indication of lack of weld management.
+Apart from the wrong MIG sizes, too many weld shops provide their welders with undersize or oversized MIG contact tips or gun nozzles, which in reality, is simply another indication of lack of weld management.

-tips that are the no thicker than the end of a pen and nozzles
+tips that are the no thicker than the end of a pen and gun nozzles

-so small that they become blocked with spatter in minutes.
+so small that they become blocked with spatter in a few minutes.

 Many of the plants that I have

-been in that were welding gauge to 6 mm metals, provided their employees with
+been in that were welding gage to 1/4 (<6 mm) metals, were providing their welders with

 after five minutes of weld time the nozzles would be s blocked with

-spatter or the contact tip will have shorted to the nozzle
+spatter, restricting the important gas flow, or the contact tips will have shorted to the nozzle,

-In one last plant I visited, the welders in the plant did not
+In one last plant I visited, the welders on the shop floor, did not

-seem to mind the ridiculous tip and nozzle consumables they were given as
+seem to mind the ridiculous tip and nozzle consumables, the reason,

 than doing the actual welds.
 Of course it's logical to use a